The Bellingham Housing Authority's Commitment to Crime Prevention

 A key component of our safe community approach, involves daily visits by various members of the Housing Authority staff.
 Our Rental Management Supervisor’s schedule includes weekly visits to all of our communities.
 During these visits, the safety considerations for our properties are continually assessed.
 As a result, we have been effective in implementing a wide variety of safety measures.
 Other members of our staff to include: members of the administrative staff, leasing, development, maintenance and grounds, can regularly be seen at our communities.
 We also work closely with law enforcement in our communities.
 As an example, a drug elimination detective from the Bellingham Police Department is a member of our staff.
 He visits our properties daily and works directly with residents in taking steps to prevent and minimize drug use on our properties.
 As a result, we have been successfully in confronting situations involving crime and structuring safety measures to minimize such activity.

 BWCHA believes safety in our apartment communities is a top priority.
 We work closely with the Bellingham Police Department and Whatcom County Sheriff’s Office to monitor our properties and limit criminal activity.
 BWCHA has taken steps to incorporate security lighting on all our properties and some security cameras at our high rise apartment complexes.
-BWCHA encourages all our properties to have active Block Watch Programs to promote a safe environments and provide an outlet to discuss and report suspicious activity.
+BWCHA encourages all our properties to have active Block Watch Programs to promote a safe environment and provide an outlet to discuss and report suspicious activity.
 BWCHA also has qualified Management and Maintenance staff available to assist our residents and law enforcement if problems arise.

 Your Housing Authority is committed to the Crime Free Multi-Housing Program.
 This program assists property owners and managers in developing effective partnerships in neighborhood environments.
 It is intended to foster a safe, healthy, family-oriented environment free of illegal activity.
 It involves manager/landlord training, safety assessments and resident/block watch training.
 Members of the Housing Authority staff have attended this training and continue to implement the recommendations and principles of the program.
 Our participation in the local Neighborhood/Apartment Block Watch Program offers all our citizens the opportunity to be involved in making their community safe.
 As an extension of their year long activities, many of our communities participate in the annual national community safety event National Night Out.
 Lastly, one of our newest safety initiatives has been the installation of a state of the art electronic entry system in many of our apartment/high-rise communities.
-This key pay safety entry feature offers a tremendous sense of security to residents by maximizing access and control at each building.
+This key pad safety entry feature offers a tremendous sense of security to residents by maximizing access and control at each building.
 It replaces front door key entry with a centrally controlled key pad entry system.
-If a resident losses their key pad, it can be replace and the lost key pad is deactivated so that it can no longer be used to gain access.
+If a resident loses their key pad, it can be replaced and the lost key pad is deactivated so that it can no longer be used to gain access.